 Solution No.3: See if your SIM card is properly placed

 Sometimes, the SIM card may move a bit.
 Even if the card didn’t move, reinserting the SIM card is something you should definitely try.
 Turn off your iPhone and remove the SIM card.
 If there is dust in the tray or on the card, wipe it off.
 Make sure the SIM card is not damaged.
 If it is, that is the reason why your iPhone says no sim card installed and you will have to contact your carrier for the SIM card replacement.
 No damages on the card?
 Place it back in the tray and turn your phone on.

-Here is the Apple’s guide on how to remove the SIM card in your iPhone.
+Here is Apple’s guide on how to remove the SIM card from your iPhone.

 Solution No.4: Try another SIM card

 If you tried the previous solution, and it didn’t work try another SIM card.
 Turn off your device, remove your SIM, and place another SIM card in the tray.
 Power on your iPhone and see if the error message appears.
 If not, your SIM card is causing the problem.
 Contact your carrier for the card replacement.